 To check Subaru Outback tire pressure you will first need to determine its recommended tire pressure for the front and rear tires.
 Take off tire valve caps and use a tire pressure gauge to check tire inflation in every tire.
 Adjust Subaru Outback tire pressure to its recommended levels.
 If overinflated, let some air out by pressing down the center plunger in the valve stem.
 If underinflated, add air with tire inflator.
 Recheck tire pressure to make sure all tires are properly inflated.
 Replace the valve stem caps.
 Make sure to check tire pressure when tires are "cold" and have not been driven for at least 3 hours.
 Remember that the front and rear tire pressures may differ.

-What is the recommended tire pressure for Subaru Outback?
+What is proper tire pressure for Subaru Outback replacement tires?

 What is recommended winter tire pressure for Subaru Outback?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Subaru Outback tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Subaru Outback tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Subaru Outback equipped with Tire Pressure Monitoring System (TPMS)?

 If your Subaru Outback is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Subaru Outback tire pressure light on?